Dokufest: Background

-DokuFest was established as a volunteer-based organization with almost no funding at the beginning and continues to draw support from the community and agencies within Kosovo.
-However, its path has often been associated with major difficulties due to the unique context that organization operated in (such as the post-war situation, lack of similar referent events, lack of trust from institutions and potential donors etc.)
+DokuFest was established as a volunteer-based organization in 2002 with almost no funding at the beginning and continues to draw support from the community and agencies within Kosovo.
+However, its path has often been associated with major difficulties due to the unique context that organization operated in (such as the post-war situation, lack of similar referent events, lack of trust from institutions and potential donors etc.).

 It was run by volunteers until the introduction of full-time and part-time contracts came into place in 2008 and led to the employment of a small number of staff.
 The need for an organizational structure arose when the organization became involved in implementation of yearly-based projects, in addition to organizing the festival.
 This led to the establishment of a core team that took over the design, planning and implementation of many initiatives resulting in successful implementation of several projects.

 As well as organizing large-scale cultural events, DokuFest also concerns culture, education and activism for sound cultural policies and alternative education system in Kosovo.

-As of 2014 more than 18,000 visitors from across the world went to Prizren during DokuFest.
+Per a 2015 GAP Institute report, roughly 14,000-15,000 visitors from across the world went to Prizren during DokuFest (increasing from 2011's estimate of 10,000 visitors), bringing the festival's economic impact up to over 4.7 million euros.

-The overall program
+Today, DokuFest is also a non-governmental organization which works to help foster media literacy through film across Kosovo, in addition to its duties as a festival.

-Various events happen within the scope of the festival: workshops, DokuPhoto exhibitions, festival camping and concerts.
+Program structure

-The festival that includes screening of films in seven improvised cinemas in the city of Prizren, photographic exhibition "DokuPhoto", Workshops, Master Classes and debates, amongst others.
+The festival that includes the screening of films in seven improvised cinemas in the city of Prizren, the photographic exhibition "DokuPhoto", Workshops, master classes and debates, amongst others.

 The festival's creative director is one of its founding members, Veton Nurkollari.